tmishra4/Air-Quality/OzoneLevelAnalysis.md

 Interactions can involve just factors, just numeric regressors or both factors and numeric regressors.

-In this study , we will try to understand , how tree’s can be useful to get some some insights on interactions among explantory variables.
-We will use air quality dataset for our analysis.
+In this study , we will try to understand , We will use air quality dataset for our analysis.
 We will evaluate how ozone concentration is related to solar rediation , wind and temperature.
+We will try to build an optimum model using linear regression and in process , we would check several factors and remidies to build an optimal model.

 Let us start by looking at the summary of dataset.